shrebox/Precog-Task1/README.md

 # PreCog-Task

   <h2>1.
 Data extraction using the data.py script:</h2>
   Using the Twitter API with Tweepy wrapper, data has been extracted for particular hashtags.
-I have  collected 10001 tweets for Mumbai Rains and 12400 for Delhi/NCR Pollution.
+I have  collected 10001 tweets for Mumbai Rains and 12400 for Delhi/NCR Pollution-exported as json file in Data directory from mongodb.

   To use the data script, in terminal run the following command:
  <b> $ python data.py</b>